quhtani-x/s202348490-TurkiAndous-assignment1/docs/ai-usage-report.md

 The rubric rewards *meaningful* AI use, not the number of logos.
-Splitting the work across three assistants would have meant three of them holding partial context and contradicting each other — particularly on the design tokens, where one inconsistent colour breaks the whole light theme.
+Splitting the work across three assistants would have meant three of them holding partial context and contradicting each other and would require more time to review and coordinate  — especially on the design tokens, where one inconsistent colour breaks the whole light theme.

 ---